mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 If the variable is left empty (`ntfy_credentials: []`), authentication will be disabled, allowing unrestricted access to any topics.

-See [here](https://docs.ntfy.sh/config/#access-control) on the official documentation about authentication.
+See [this section](https://docs.ntfy.sh/config/#access-control) on the official documentation about authentication.

-UnifiedPush requires application servers to be provided anonymous write access to the topic which will be used for pushing messages, according to the ntfy's documentation [here](https://docs.ntfy.sh/config/#example-unifiedpush).
+UnifiedPush requires application servers to be provided anonymous write access to the topic which will be used for pushing messages, according to [this ntfy's documentation](https://docs.ntfy.sh/config/#example-unifiedpush).
 As this role takes care of the configuration when creating users (see: [tasks/setup_users.yml](../tasks/setup_users.yml)), you do not need to allow it manually by running `ntfy access` command as described on the documentation.

 ### Enable web app (optional)

 The ntfy server can be accessed via its web app where you can subscribe to and push to topics from the browser.
-Note that since the web app only runs in the browser locally after downloading assets for it, there is not additional security risk of running it (refer [here](https://docs.ntfy.sh/faq/#can-i-disable-the-web-app-can-i-protect-it-with-a-login-screen)).
+Note that since the web app only runs in the browser locally after downloading assets for it, there is not additional security risk of running it (refer [this FAQ entry](https://docs.ntfy.sh/faq/#can-i-disable-the-web-app-can-i-protect-it-with-a-login-screen)).

 💡 If you are concerned for abuse of your ntfy server, it is recommended to enable access control with authentication.

-The web app is not enabled on this role by default, because it doesn't work when `ntfy_path_prefix` is not `/` (see: https://github.com/binwiederhier/ntfy/issues/256).
+The web app is not enabled on this role by default, because it doesn't work when `ntfy_path_prefix` is not `/` (see: <https://github.com/binwiederhier/ntfy/issues/256>).

 To enable it, add the following configuration to your `vars.yml` file: